What We Do

 How many young Greta Thunbergs, Xiuhtezcatl Martinez’s, or Vanessa Nakates are there in central New Mexico?
 How do we find them, train them, and mobilize them as the next generation of leaders and change-makers in the face of the climate crisis?

-For over 30 years, Talking Talons Youth Leadership has provided enriching environmental education and leadership programs to New Mexico Youth.
-Beginning in 2022, Talking Talons is developing a new “Longitudinal Program Model”.
+Beginning in 2022, Talking Talons is developing a new Climate Leadership Project.
 The goal is to provide a continuum of support to students who are passionate about addressing climate change, staying engaged with them from 5th grade through 12th grade and connecting them with training, resources, mentorship, and leadership opportunities that will set them up for success and empower them to take action on issues they care about.

-This Longitudinal Program Model will support the work of our community partners and strengthen our collective ability to tackle the challenges of climate change by mobilizing local youth to become a powerful, innovative and effective generation of leaders and problem solvers.
+The Climate Leadership Project will support the work of our community partners and strengthen our collective ability to tackle the challenges of climate change by mobilizing local youth to become a powerful, innovative and effective generation of leaders and problem solvers.

 Current Programs